All Episodes

 You give them aspirin, right?

-If the answer to that is not clearly yes, it's safe enough, not not safe period, but safe enough, then we shouldn't be administering it.
+If the answer to that is not clearly, yes, it's safe enough, not safe, period, but safe enough, then we shouldn't be administering it.

-Maybe we're gonna identify people who have high risk.
+Maybe we're going to identify people who have high risk.

-Like this woman who had the complication with the AstraZeneca vaccine, uh apparently had transverse myelitis, which is an inflammation of the spinal cord.
+Like this woman who had the complication with the AstraZeneca vaccine apparently had transverse myelitis, which is an inflammation of the spinal cord.

 On the other hand, she's recovered, and maybe there's some other reason she got it.

-You know, so if you have a you know a condition that's that you didn't know you had that gets exposed, revealed by the vaccine, I'd be that's not fair to blame it on the vaccine.
+So if you have a condition that you didn't know you had that gets exposed, revealed by the vaccine, it's not fair to blame that on the vaccine.

-However, we as a public need to be open-minded enough to at least consider the options.
+However, we as a public need to be open-minded enough to at least consider the option.

 I get it every year because I'm a doctor, so we don't have a choice, right?

-New data today showing that uh that people who were got the flu vaccine seemed to have less COVID, both from this country and Italy.
+New data today showing that people who got the flu vaccine seem to have less COVID, both from this country and Italy.

-You know, people who had COVID had uh more less often have been immunized, and people who got immunized less often got the COVID.
+People who had COVID had less often been immunized, and people who got immunized less often got the COVID.

-And this sort of interesting phenomenon, and we have a reason why we think it's so.
+And this is an interesting phenomenon, and we have a reason why we think it's so.

-We think the the the flu itself increases the receptors that the COVID virus uses to get into us.
+We think the flu itself increases the receptors that the COVID virus uses to get into us.

 So by avoiding the flu, you avoid COVID-19, but you definitely don't want the twindemic with both together.